platformsh/template-builder/templates/drupal7_vanilla/files/README.md

 1. Run through the Drupal installer as normal.
 You will not be asked for database credentials as those are already provided.

-2. Once Drupal is fully installed, We strongly recommend swtiching to Redis-based caching.
+2. Once Drupal is fully installed, We strongly recommend switching to Redis-based caching.
 See [the documentation](https://docs.platform.sh/frameworks/drupal7/redis.html) for instructions on how to do so.

 ## Customizations